enessyarali/Easy-Warehouse/DesignDocument.md

 `  void addInternalOrder (issueDate :Date, products: Array<String>, customerId :Integer)`
 Fetches from the database the customer whose id matches the one in input by calling usr = db.loadUser(customerId, type = CUSTOMER).
-Then, creates a new InternalOrder object by calling its constructor.
+Then, creates a new InternalOrder object by calling its constructor [the constructor will take care of checking there are enough SKUs by calling modify(-qty) for each SKU].
 Finally, if no exceptions have been raised, the order is added in the database by calling db.insertInternalOrder().

 `  void modifyInternalOrderState(orderId :Integer, newState :String, products :Array<String>)`
 Fetches from the the database the requested internal order internal = db.loadInternalOrder(orderId).
 Then, calls internal.setState(newState, products).
-Finally, if no exceptions have been raised, the order is updated by calling db.updateRestockOrder(internal).
+If newState == CANCELED || REFUSED, call modify(+qty) for each SKU].Finally, if no exceptions have been raised, the order is updated by calling db.updateRestockOrder(internal).

 `  void deleteInternalOrder(orderId :Integer)`
 Calls db.deleteInternalOrder(orderId).